 When the two albums were combined for CD release (since their individual running

-This is one of my most interesting and successful “multimedia” pieces, and it incorporates dialogue from Korean television, music and sound effects from Korean television, and a series of musical events, ideas, and small pieces of music that tie it all
+This is one of my most interesting and successful “multimedia” pieces, and it incorporates dialogue from Korean television, music and sound effects from Korean television, and a series of musical events, ideas, and small pieces of music that tie it all together.

-by me) as the ebow swells and dances around in stereo, slowly panning from side to side.
+Energy bow guitars slowly grow around the voices, we hear the “OK”, more mumbled excitement, and then a gong is struck (this is from the TV audio samples, not done by me) as the ebow swells and dances around in stereo, slowly panning from side to side.

 That then fades away, and we hear a woman’s voice, singing in Korean, (she is hanging

 the washing out to dry in the video) – a visitor arrives, and speaks with her…volume